 What to Look for in a Laundry Detergent for Sensitive Skin

 It's essential to pay attention to the ingredient list of a laundry detergent if you or someone in your household has sensitive skin.
 The ingredient list will alert you to any irritants that might be in the formula.
-Common irritants include: fragrances (otherwise known as perfumes), surfactants, dyes, and preservatives.
+Common irritants include: fragrances (otherwise known as "perfumes"), surfactants, dyes, and preservatives.
 The word "hypoallergenic" in a detergent's label may mean that it contains fewer triggering ingredients.
 However, it's always best to read through the ingredient list yourself.
-Some detergents for sensitive skin are made of purely plant-based ingredients, and disregard the chemicals that may irritate your skin easily all together.
+Some detergents for sensitive skin are made of purely plant-based ingredients and disregard the chemicals that may irritate skin all together.
 These formulas are also typically much better for the environment.
-Optical brighteners are a common detergent ingredient that help keep clothes looking fresh and new, but can contaminate aquatic life.
+Optical brighteners are a common detergent ingredient that help keep clothes looking fresh and new, but they can contaminate aquatic life.
 So, if you're looking to make your laundry room more gentle on the planet, this is also an ingredient to avoid.
 That's why for our best overall pick, we selected All Free Clear Liquid Laundry Detergent, an effective detergent that's gentle on your skin but still performed well tackling a variety of stains.
 It's formulated with zero perfumes or dyes.

 Testing and Certifications

 When finding the right detergent for your sensitive skin, it's always best to see what dermatologists, pediatricians, and national organizations think of the product.
-Some products for sensitive skin are tested by medical professionals, and will have a label telling you so.
-Others may be a USDA Certified Biobased Product—so at least 97 percent of its plant-based ingredients are biologically renewable—or a part of the EPA Safer Choice program.
-This program helps identify products and ingredients that are safer for humans and the planet, and may be an important consideration for a household that is looking to make their laundry routine more sustainable and eco-friendly.
+Some products for sensitive skin are tested by medical professionals and will have a label telling you so.
+Others may be a USDA Certified Biobased Product, so at least 97 percent of their plant-based ingredients are biologically renewable or a part of the EPA Safer Choice program.
+This program helps identify products and ingredients that are safer for humans and the planet, and it may be an important consideration for a household that is looking to make their laundry routine more sustainable and eco-friendly.

 How do you know if your laundry detergent is irritating your skin?

 You'll know if your laundry detergent is irritating your skin if you are seeing signs of an allergic reaction.
 Red skin, hot skin, irritation, itchiness, swelling, and rashes are all common symptoms.
 These symptoms can appear as soon you come in contact with freshly washed laundry, or they can appear hours later.
 Generally, these types of skin reactions are limited to the specific area where the irritant came in contact with your skin.
-If you feel the reactions are all over and you've recently swapped your laundry detergent, it may be worth switching to test if the symptoms disappear.
+If you feel the reactions are all over, and you've recently swapped your laundry detergent, it may be worth switching to see whether the symptoms disappear.